Meet Pep Guardiola’s daughter – model, influencer and Instagram star

 We need your consent to load this Social Media content.
 We use a number of different Social Media outlets to manage extra content that can set cookies on your device and collect data about your activity.

-Maria and her sister Valentina were present at the fateful Ariana Grande concert at Manchester Arena in May 2017 that ended with a suicide bomber claiming the lives of 21 innocent people, with Pep talking about the horror of the incident.
+Maria and her sister Valentina were present at the fateful Ariana Grande concert at Manchester Arena in May 2017 that ended with a suicide bomber claiming the lives of 21 innocent people, Pep revealed in an interview.

-“When the attack happened, I was at home with my son, and my wife and daughters were there - they were at the arena,” Gurdiola told the BBC.
+“When the attack happened, I was at home with my son, and my wife and daughters were there - they were at the arena,” Guardiola told the BBC.

 “She called me but the line broke immediately.
 She told me ‘something happened and we are running but I don't know what happened’ and the line broke.